Buyer Database · Production Company · Updated

 Current mandate

-Recent productions reflect that philosophy in practice.
-The company has exploited Monte Cristo IP across film, television, a live cinema concert, and a forthcoming adventure game on M6.
-It is adapting LeBron James' series "The Shop" for the French market through a brand partnership.
-It has produced exclusive YouTube content including the Miraculous Ladybug series, later windowed to broadcasters, and maintains existing brands via YouTube catch-up and second-life strategies.
-A recently acquired 60% stake in Plan B (per linked coverage) and the acquisition of France rights to "Operation Napoleon" from sales agent Beta Cinema indicate continued appetite for inbound IP.
+On the production side, Mediawan has been exploiting the Monte Cristo IP across film, TV, live cinema concert, and a forthcoming adventure game on M6, and has adapted LeBron James' series "The Shop" for the French market through a brand partnership.
+The company runs "Meet the Content Creators" pitching events and invests in development of digital creators' ideas, treating YouTube as critical infrastructure for both discovery and monetization.
+It has also produced exclusive YouTube content such as a Miraculous Ladybug series, later windowed to broadcasters, and maintains existing brands via YouTube catch-up and second-life strategies.
+On the acquisitions front, Mediawan recently acquired France rights to "Operation Napoleon" from sales agent Beta Cinema, and reportedly acquired a 60% stake in Plan B.

 Signature peaks